Skip to main content

 Includes: Dragon Well (Longjing), Gyokuro, Sencha, Genmaicha, Bi Luo Chun

 The most temperature-sensitive category in the database.
-Green teas need 160–180°F — boiling water burns the leaves and produces harsh bitterness that no steep time adjustment can fix.
+Green teas need 160 to 180 degrees Fahrenheit.
+Boiling water burns the leaves and produces harsh bitterness that no steep time adjustment can fix.
 Japanese greens (Gyokuro, Sencha) sit at the lower end of that range.
-Chinese greens (Longjing, Bi Luo Chun) tolerate up to 180°F. Every entry in SteepLog includes a recommended temperature window, not a single target.
+Chinese greens (Longjing, Bi Luo Chun) tolerate up to 180 degrees.
+Every entry in SteepLog includes a recommended temperature window, not a single target.

 White Tea